aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridtableitemstyle/_index.md

 ```

-the display format of numbers and dates. ///
+Gets the display format of numbers and dates. ///

     | --------- | ---------- | -------------------------------------------------------------------- |
     | **Value** | **Type**   | **Format String**                                                    |